Court Enforcement Direct

 High Court enforcement means your debt has escalated significantly.
 These formal solutions can stop all enforcement:

-Individual Voluntary Arrangement (IVA) - Legally binding arrangement that freezes all enforcement action and can write off up to 70% of debt.
+Individual Voluntary Arrangement (IVA) - A legally binding option that may stop creditor or enforcement action and may write off qualifying debt if creditors approve it and the IVA completes.
 Check if you qualify.

 Bankruptcy - Stops all enforcement immediately, though has serious consequences.